shuangyinli/ECG-DiReNet/README.md

 #### Step 1: Train the ECG LDM Generator

-First, train the ECG Large Diffusion Model (ECG LDM) to learn the patterns of the real ECG data.
-This model will be used to generate synthetic data in the next step.

 ```bash
 # Train the diffusion model on your dataset
 sh train_generator.sh
 ```

-This command executes the `generator/train_ECGLDM.py` script.
-The trained model weights will be saved to the path specified in the script (by default, `./pretrain_weight/best_model.pth`).

 #### Step 2: Generate Synthetic ECG Data

-Once the generator is trained, you can use it to create a large volume of synthetic ECG data.
-The following scripts will generate samples for both positive and negative atrial substrate states.

 ```bash
 sh generate_good_label.sh